owncloud/QA/Desktop/Regression_Test_Plan_Minor_Release.md

 2. Add the [Regression_Test_Plan_Patch](https://github.com/owncloud/QA/blob/master/Desktop/Regression_Test_Plan_Patch_Release.md) items in a separate comment (test all platforms + migration).

 3. Copy each set (1. - 11.) of the minor release tests into a separate comment and add the links above.
-If more persons are testing, write the name beside the headline.

-4. For each test set, choose a random platform win/linux/mac, unless test items specify otherwise.
-Record which platform was used.

-5. Start testing:
-   * "Enable logging to temporary folder" and "Log Http traffic" (tab 'Settings', button 'Log Settings') to have log-files available if needed to report an issue.
-   * Manual testing is only required for tests not covered by automated squish testing (marked as :robot:)
-      * Go to https://drone.owncloud.com/owncloud/client and look for the release tag vX.X.x, click on green checkmark of this commit and make sure all tests marked with :robot: were run (search both: GUI-tests-@smokeTest and GUI-tests-~@smokeTests)
-   * Add the test result to 'Result' column.
-For success: :heavy_check_mark:, failure: :x: (link the reported #issue to 'Related Comment')

 ---